bellatrick/MorningStar/README.md

 2. **Invite**: Send the URL or the 6-digit code to your partner.
 3. **Guest**: Click "Join Existing Room" and enter the code.
 4. **Interact**: Answers are "Encrypted" (blurred) until **both** of you have submitted your response for that specific question.
 Once both are in, the truth is revealed.

-## 🔒 Security & Privacy

-MorningStar is designed as an ephemeral experience.
-While it uses Supabase to bridge connections, it primarily treats the two connected devices as the source of truth.
-Data is synchronized in real-time but is not stored in a permanent database by default in this MVP version.